 '''

 DEFAULT TABLESPACE USERS

 TEMPORARY TABLESPACE TEMP;

-GRANT CREATE SESSION TO iserver;
+GRANT CREATE SESSION TO iserver:

 ALTER USER iserver QUOTA UNLIMITED ON USERS;

-COMMIT;
+COMMIT:

 '''

-Creating the system and Encyclopedia volume schemas in a pre-existing PostgreSQL database
+Creating the system and Encyclopedia volume schemas and iserver user in a pre-existing DB2 database

-The following SQL scripts provide an example of DDL statements that create the schema owner and grant privileges in a pre-existing PostgreSQL database.
+The following SQL scripts provide an example of DDL statements that create the database, schema owners, and iserver application user, then grant privileges in a pre-existing DB2 database.
 These steps are not necessary when adding an Encyclopedia volume to an existing schema.

-The PostgreSQL database administrator may need to modify these SQL command examples for the specific PostgreSQL installation.
+The DB2 database administrator (DBA) may need to modify these SQL command examples for the specific DB2 installation.
 In the commands, substitute system and schema names appropriate to your environment.